microsoft/Kuku/README.md

 `last_insert_fail_item()`.
 The same item cannot be inserted multiple times: `insert` will return `false` in this case.

+# Cuckoo.Net

+The Cuckoo distribution contains a .Net Core wrapper of the native code.
+This wrapper currently only supports the Windows OS.

+The CuckooLib project produces a C++ dynamic library defining the externalized methods to be used by the C# code.
+The CuckooDotNet project is the C# wrapper code using the CuckooLib dll.

+## Building Cuckoo.Net

+### Windows

+First, Build the CuckooLib project `CuckooLib.vcxproj` from `Cuckoo.sln`.
+This results in the dynamic library `cuckoolib.dll` to be created in `dotnet\cuckoolib\bin\$(Platform)\$(Configuration)`.

+Next, build the CuckooDotNet project `CuckooDotNet.csproj` from `Cuckoo.sln`.
+This results in the dynamic library `cuckoodotnet.dll` to be created in `dotnet\cuckoodotnet\bin\$(Platform)\$(Configuration)`.

+## Building Cuckoo.Net Example

+Build the  CuckooDotNetExample project `CuckooDotNetExample.csproj` from `Cuckoo.sln`.
+This results in the dynamic library `cuckoodotnetexample.dll` to be created in `dotnet\cuckoodotnetexample\bin\$(Platform)\$(Configuration)`.

+## Running Cuckoo.Net Example

+From the bin path, run `dotnet CuckooDotNetExample.dll <logTableSize> <stashSize> <locFuncCount> <maxProbe>`.
+The example program inserts values into the hash table, which you can then query by typing your queried item in the format `<ulong>,<ulong>`.

+# Using Cuckoo.Net

+Much like in the native library, the cuckoo hash table is represented by an instance of the `CuckooTableDotNet128` class.
+The constructor of `CuckooTableDotNet128` takes as input a set of parameters, defined by the `CuckooTableParameters` class.
+The parameters contain a base-2 logarithm of the table size
+`(LogTableSize`), the size of the stash (`StashSize`), the number of hash functions (`LocFuncCount`), a seed for the hash functions (`LocFuncSeed`), the number of iterations allowed in the insertion process, and a value the hash table should contain to signal an empty slot (`EmptyItem`).
+The hash tables items are restricted to 128-bit integer data types.
+These can be created from an array of size 2 of 64-bit integers by instantiating the `Item` class and setting its `Data` property with a ulong array of size 2.

+Once the table has been created, items can be inserted using the member function `Insert`.
+Items can be queried with the member function `Query`, which returns a `QueryResult` object.
+The `QueryResult` contains information about the location in the cuckoo table where the queried item was found, as well as the hash function that was used to eventually insert it.

+If Cuckoo fails to insert an item to the table or to the stash, the `Insert` function will return false, and a leftover item will be stored in a member variable that can be read with `LastInsertFailItem()`.
+The same item cannot be inserted multiple times: `Insert` will return `false` in this case.

 # Pull Requests

 For contributing to Kuku, please see [CONTRIBUTING.md](CONTRIBUTING.md).